The Catholic School

 St Patrick’s is a Catholic school and as such we celebrate our identity as Christian people promoting those values which provide a Catholic, Christian setting which enables our children to grow in faith, love and understanding and to develop key qualities such as honesty, trust and respect for each other.

 The R.E.
-Curriculum in class
+Curriculum

 Our R.E.
 Scheme is called ‘The Way, The Truth and The Life’.
 It explores the life of Jesus and our lives as Christian people.
 It also looks in detail at sacramental life and prayer.